-As the sponsor of these electrical worker apprenticeship programs, the Portland Outside Electrical Workers TATC will take appropriate actions available to the committee to ensure that the selection methods employed by its training agents meet the requirements of the Oregon State Apprenticeship and Training Council (OSATC).

-Registered training agents in good standing with the committee shall select their apprentices according to their published company policies and the Collective Bargaining Agreement (where applicable).
-The selected employee must meet the minimum qualifications for applicants as specified in the standards for the occupation at the time they are brought into the program.
+- 1. All out of work apprentices under this standard in good standing will be offered the opportunity for reemployment prior to new applicants being registered in conformance with the committee's approved initial employment policy. - 2.
+As the sponsor of this i electrical apprenticeship program, the Area IV Inside Electricial JATC will take appropriate actions available to the committee to ensure that the selection methods employed by its training agents meet the requirements of the Oregon State Apprenticeship and Training Council (OSATC). - 3.
+Registered training agents in good standing with the committee shall select their apprentices from those bona fide employees who have been on the employer's payroll for at least 750 hours in the preceding six months.
+The selected employee must meet the minimum qualifications for applicants as specified in the standards for the occupation at the time they are brought into the program - a.
 Training agents will be responsible for maintaining records and documentation related to the recruitment and selection of apprentices from within their existing pool of employees for a five-year period.
-Documentation is to include

-Apprenticeship opportunity postings

-A list of names of employees who applied for each opening including their race/ethnicity and gender

-The name(s) of the company officials and employees involved in the selection process

-A brief summary of the job-related selection factors and tools (interview, supervisory recommendation, seniority, etc.) including the basis for evaluation, selection and rejection of each applicant.

-Before being accepted by the committee as a new training agent, an employer wishing to bring five (5) or more apprentices into the program must submit a description of its employee and apprentice selection practices to Registration Agency (BOLI/ATD) for approval.
+Documentation is to include - Apprenticeship opportunity postings - A list of names of employees who applied for each opening including their race/ethnicity and gender. - The name(s) of the company officials and employees involved in the selection process - A brief summary of the job-related selection factors and tools (interview, supervisory recommendation, seniority, etc.) including the basis for evaluation, selection and rejection of each applicant. - b.
+Before being accepted by the committee as a new training agent, an employer wishing to bring five (5) or more apprentices into the program must submit a description of its employee and apprentice selection practices to the Oregon State Apprenticeship and Training Council for approval. - c.
 The committee will track the number of apprentices employed by each training agent.
-When a training agent selects its fourth apprentice, the committee will inform the Registration Agency (BOLI/ATD).
+When a training agent selects its fourth apprentice, the committee will inform the Oregon State Apprenticeship and Training Council.
 At the same time, the committee will inform the training agent that it must submit a description of its employee and apprentice selection practices to the Oregon State Apprenticeship and Training Council before the next cut-off date for Council submittals.
-The training agent may register additional apprentices prior to the cut-off date, but not subsequently without having submitted its selection procedures to OSATC.

-At the first committee meeting of each calendar year, the committee will record in its minutes the names of training agents who have had five or more apprentices in the previous year.

-When the Apprenticeship and Training Division conducts an Affirmative Action Compliance Review, the Division will contact each training agent with five or more apprentices and request the training agent to provide information relating to its selection practices.
+The training agent may register additional apprentices prior to the cut-off date, but not subsequently without having submitted its selection procedures to OSATC. - d.
+At the first committee meeting of each calendar year, the committee will record in its minutes the names of training agents who have had five or more apprentices in the previous year. - e.
+When the Apprenticeship and Training Division conducts an Affirmative Action Compliance Review, the Division will contact each training agent with five or more apprentices and request the training agent to provide information relating to its employment practices.
 Examples of the information the Division may require include the following:

-Documentation regarding the recruitment and selection of apprentices Copies of apprenticeship openings that were posted or bid lists Company policies related to the selection of employees and apprentices Relevant sections from collective bargaining agreements
+- Documentation regarding the recruitment and selection of apprentices - Copies of apprenticeship openings that were posted or bid lists - Company policies related to the selection of employees and apprentices - Relevant sections from collective bargaining agreements f.
+To clearly communicate its ongoing expectations regarding the selection of apprentices, the committee will include a copy of this document in its Policy and Procedures Handbook."